Summary

 We use this chart because it lets us focus on how we reached the current valuation, rather than focusing on the price change from one arbitrary date in the past.

 The difference in performance is absurd.
-Investors in AGNCM and NLY-I are roughly even year-to-date (including dividends).
+Investors in AGNCN and NLY-F are roughly even year-to-date (including dividends).
 Maybe down as much as 2%.
 That’s amazing given the 20% drop on other shares.
 How much would you pay to have shares float two years earlier?
 20%?
 That would be a really dumb idea.
 Who pays 20% so they can get two years of collecting about 11% rather than collecting about 8.3%?
 Is an extra 3% or so for two years’ worth 20%?
 No, because math still works.
 Paying 20% to get back somewhere around 6% is just an awful idea.

 Paying more today than can hope to get back in the future is not investing.
 That’s literally the opposite of investing.
 Terrible.
 I’ve got over this extensively in prior articles.
 Will the market fail even harder?
 Maybe.
 As it stands, the long-term math is definitive.
 Eventually, we all know AGNCN and NLY-F will deliver weaker returns than the other preferred shares in the chart.
 Well, those of us who can do math know it.
 Regardless, this market failure has been going on for months and continued to get even worse.